-A common problem that develops over time with people who have been using their computers for a number of years is that their desktops often become littered with files, shortcuts, folders, and icons.
-The result is a cluttered look that not only looks messy but can make it harder to find files and can even cause your computer to run slower.
+The most common problem that develops over time with people who have been using their computers for several years is that their desktops often become littered with files, shortcuts, folders, and icons.
+The result is cluttered files that not only look messy but can make it harder to find files and can even cause your computer to run slower.

 Want to tidy up your desktop?
-Here are six tips on how you can get your desktop more organized and even reduce virtual clutter too.
+Here are six tips on how you can get your desktop more organized and even reduce virtual clutter.

 1. Before you begin do a bit of recon